Gregory E. FreyResearch Forester

-My past research has been related to the economic and social benefits of various forest management systems and policies.
-I have particularly been interested in systems and policies that have potential to benefit small and limited-resource forest users, and those that provide ecosystem services to society.
-I have lived, worked, and conducted forest economics and policy research in both the US South and Latin America.
+Dr. Frey's past research has been related to the economic and social benefits of various forest management systems and policies.
+He has particularly investigated systems and policies that have potential to benefit small and limited-resource forest users, and those that provide ecosystem services to society.
+He has lived, worked, and conducted forest economics and policy research in both the US South and Latin America.

-One line of my research has been related to the economic returns, risks, and perceptions of agroforestry systems, when compared to conventional forestry and agricultural systems.
-I have been involved in research teams related to non-timber forest products, forest farming, silvopasture, and alley cropping.
+One line of Dr. Frey's research has been related to the economic returns, risks, and perceptions of agroforestry systems, when compared to conventional forestry and agricultural systems.
+He has been involved in research teams related to non-timber forest products, forest farming, silvopasture, and alley cropping.

-I have been involved in research on timber investment returns worldwide along with the effects of policies and programs such as loans, subsidies, and payments for services such as carbon sequestration, as well as certification of sustainable forest management.
-I have also been involved in the policy development process in various Latin American countries to reduce deforestation as a strategy to conserve forest carbon and reduce carbon dioxide emissions.
+Dr. Frey has been involved in research on timber investment returns worldwide along with the effects of policies and programs such as loans, subsidies, and payments for services such as carbon sequestration, as well as certification of sustainable forest management.
+He has also been involved in the policy development process in various Latin American countries to reduce deforestation as a strategy to conserve forest carbon and reduce carbon dioxide emissions.